 Over the years Strindbergssällskapet/The Strindberg Society has also published a number of individual volumes by and about Strindberg.
 The first text was a selection by Torsten Eklund; Före Röda rummet.
 Strindbergs ungdomsjournalistik, 1948, and the most recent was Forskarliv: Sex decennier med Strindberg by Gunnar Ollén (2004).

+Another activity is the regularly recurring International Strindberg conference, initiated by the Society.
 The first meeting, ”Strindberg and Modern Theater,” was held in 1973 in Stockholm and since then symposia have been held in, among other places, Moskva, Minneapolis, Seattle, Amsterdam, Warzaw, Bonn and Strasbourg.
 The latest meeting, "”Strindberg Across Borders"”, was the nineteenth in the series and was held in Rome, Italy in the spring of 2014.
 The next conference is planned for 2017 in Krakow, Poland, with the theme "Strindberg and Western Canon".

 Further information about the activities of the Society, can be found by following the links above, including a list of the recipients of the Strindberg Prize (inaugurated in 1998), membership events organized by the Society, and events by other organizers discounted for the members of the Society.